 The Impact in Maryland

-As of January 1st, 2016 new SNAP limits have gone into effect in the following counties, placing thousands of Marylanders at an increased risk for hunger and food insecurity statewide.
+New SNAP limits are in effect in the following counties, placing thousands of Marylanders at an increased risk for hunger and food insecurity statewide:

 - Anne Arundel County